Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 This is an obscure trick with some very niche uses that works at least in Dynasty Warriors 7 and this title.

-All the characters/weapons in these games have their own canned combo strings that consist of regular attacks and charge attacks.
+As you probably know, every character/weapon in these games has its own canned combo strings that consist of regular attacks and charge attacks.
 However, if you avoid tapping buttons and instead give precise input at the last possible moment, your attack animations will usually look much more janky than usual.
 So what's up with that?

 With only a few exceptions, all the combo animations run at a set timer.
 No matter how fast or slow you press buttons, the next attack in the combo always starts at a specific frame in relation to the first attack in the combo.
 If you avoid tapping buttons and instead only give one precise input as late as possible as you continue the combo, the game does not get an early signal to seamlessly switch between attack animations, and the new animation will instead start instantly with some frames dropped from the start so that it would still fit the general timing scheme of the current combo.